Boycott, Divestment and Sanctions: Israeli response

 According to the Israeli Institute for National Security Studies, BDS depicts Israel as a racist, fascist, totalitarian, and apartheid state, which the institute considers defamation and demonization of Israel.
 It says that boycotting Israeli targets regardless of their position or connection to the Israel-Palestinian conflict is incitement.

 In 2007, The Economist called the boycott "flimsy" and ineffective, writing, "blaming Israel alone for the impasse in the occupied territories will continue to strike many outsiders as unfair", and noting that the Palestinian leadership did not support the boycott.
-But by early 2014, it wrote that the campaign, "[o]nce derided as the scheming of crackpots", was "turning mainstream" in many Israelis' eyes.
+By early 2014, it wrote that the campaign, "[o]nce derided as the scheming of crackpots", was "turning mainstream" in many Israelis' eyes.

 In 2016, Israeli President Reuven Rivlin compared boycotts to violence and incitement.
 He asserted that boycotts only divide people, that BDS delegitimizes Israel, and that some parts of the movement seek Israel's destruction.
+In January 2017, Israeli Public Security Minister Gilad Erdan invited actors Daniel Dae Kim, Meagan Good, Sonequa Martin-Green, Kenric Green and Mark Pellegrino on a government-sponsored trip to Israel as part of an effort to combat the BDS movement.

 A 2018 report by the Israeli Strategic Affairs Ministry accused the EU of having given 5 million euros to organizations that "promote anti-Israel delegitimization and boycotts".
 EU officials sharply rebuked the report.
 Foreign policy chief Federica Mogherini called the accusations "vague and unsubstantiated" and said they conflated "terrorism with the boycott issue".
 A February 2019 report by the Israeli Ministry, Terrorists in Suits, claimed that BDS is a "complementary track to terrorism" and that Hamas and Popular Front for the Liberation of Palestine (PFLP) members had infiltrated organizations affiliated with BDS to advance "the elimination of the State of Israel as the nation-state of the Jewish people".
 The report alleged Leila Khaled was an example of such infiltration.
 According to the report, Khaled, a former PFLP member who hijacked a plane in 1969 and attempted to hijack another in 1970, was a well-known figure in BDS.
 BDS dismissed the report as "wildly fabricated and recycled propaganda" from "the far-right Israeli government".
 In 2019, Amnesty cited the reports as examples of Israel's efforts to delegitimize Israeli and Palestinian human rights defenders and organizations.